toelt-llc/HSLU-WSCS_2025/ap_notebooks/README.md

 ### Run using Colab
 All notebooks are designe to un primarily on colab, you will find a *run on colab* at the beggining of each notebook.
+**Runtime** : in colab you have the option to run on GPU, it is generally advised to select it for faster training and inference of models:
+ - Click *Connect* on the top right of the page
+ - Select *GPU*

 ### Local Env
 The notebook can be run on your local machine.
 Note : this is subject to more bugs and running times.